 Dave Paunesku studies the motivation to learn and the conditions that are necessary for students to become passionate, resilient, and successful learners.
 PERTS, his center at Stanford University, helps schools and colleges apply insights from psychological research to create learning environments that inspire students to embrace learning.
 Paunesku works with industry, academic, and government partners to create scalable, evidence-based resources that have reached millions of learners worldwide.

-My work at PERTS has been published in a number of leading scientific journals, and it has received over $6 million in funding from various foundations and agencies, including the National Science Foundation, the Institute of Education Sciences, the Raikes Foundation, the William and Flora Hewlett Foundation, the Gates Foundation, and the Joyce Foundation.
-It has also been featured on a variety of popular media, including The New York Times, The Wall Street Journal, Science Magazine, Education Week, The Atlantic, EdSurge, The Scientific American, and Mind/Shift.
+Paunesku’s work has been published in top academic journals, including Psychological Science and the Proceedings of the National Academy of Sciences.
+His work has received more than $8 million from government and philanthropic organizations, including the National Science Foundation, Institute of Education Sciences, Raikes Foundation, Joyce Foundation, and William and Flora Hewlett Foundation.
+His work been featured in numerous publications, including the New York Times, Wall Street Journal, Education Week, The Atlantic, and USA Today.